NimishaSaxena2201/Scientific-Calculator/README.md

 # Task 2 Create a Scientific Calculator

-Here is a scientific calculator with clean UI and minimalist design.
+Here is a scientific calculator.

 It has all basic operations and it can do scientific calculations as well.